Key missiological concepts illustrated by the lives of missionaries

 Doing Missions Well: Examples from Missionary History

-Published in Engage magazine
+Published in Engage, an online missions magazine

 What do Britishers Mary Slesor and William Carey have in common with an Italian